Games & Quizzes

 /ˈfāv(ə)rət/

-Best liked or most enjoyed. person or thing that is preferred to all others of same kind. record address of website or other data.
+preferred to all others of same kind.
+A thing that someone likes best or enjoys most. record address of website or other data.

 /ˈswimiNG/

-sport or activity of propelling oneself through water using limbs.
+The act of moving through water.
 To move through water by moving parts of the body.

 /ˈwelkəm/